MadAppGang/MAGPagedScrollView/README.md

 ## PagedScrollView
 Subclass of UIScrollVeiw, that will orginise it's subviews as scrolled cards.
+And it's base class for other guys as well: **PagedReusableScrollView** and **PagedParallaxScrollView**.

 the result looks like that:

 ![ScreenShot](resources/Basic\ Cards.gif)

-to do it, just use  function:
+to do it, just use this function:

 ```swift
     func addSubviews(aSubviews: [ViewProvider])
 ```

-here is example of code that demonstrate, how to do it:
+and add couple lines of code, here is example of code that demonstrate, how to do it:

 ```swift